EndPointCorp/end-point-blog/2016/08/18/create-categories-in-virtuemart-3-with.html.md

 }
 ```

-I hope it's pretty clear what we are doing here: extending a Virtuemart category model.
-What I'm going to do now is to copy a store function from a VirtueMartModelCategory class and put it in our local class of a category model and remove an authentication check from it (you need to secure it by yourself but using a different method).
+I hope it’s pretty clear what we are doing here: extending a Virtuemart category model.
+What I’m going to do now is to copy a store function from a VirtueMartModelCategory class and put it in our local class of a category model and remove an authentication check from it (you need to secure it by yourself but using a different method).
 The result of this action is:

 ```php
 <?php